jrie/sqstorage/README.md

 	* Select whether you want to use pretty urls (rewrite module for the webserver is required to be activated, does currently **not** work for lighttpd)
 	* Select whether you want to use the registration and login system
 	* Enter the database credentials
-	* Enter the database administrator username and password
+	* Enter the database administrator username and password (those are not stored, it is only for database and user creation)
 	* Save the credentials
 	* Click install and the sqStorage database and user are created
 	* In the last step, click to "update the database" for the current revision.